gurrrrrrett3/light/docs/api/index.md

 ### <span class="md-tag md-tag-icon md-tag--errors">Errors</span> { id="errors" data-toc-label="Errors" }

 This call can error under specific circumstances.
+This tag does not include errors from issues like passing in the wrong type.

 ### <span class="md-tag md-tag-icon md-tag--experimental">Experimental</span> { id="tag-experimental" data-toc-label="Experimental" }

-This part of the API is considered experimental, and may change or be removed at any point.
+This part of the API is considered experimental for now, and may change or be removed at any point.

 ### <span class="md-tag md-tag-icon md-tag--internal">Internal</span> { id="tag-internal" data-toc-label="Internal" }

-The internals of Light are exposed in user-facing API.
+The internals of Light are exposed in some user-facing APIs.
 However, they should never be necessary for an ordinary user.
 Instead, they are present for people developing "extensions", or light itself.
 Internal APIs are subject to more frequent breaking changes.